 Attracting visitors to your wholesale colocation website is important, but you can’t begin a relationship with these visitors unless you can convert a percentage of those visitors into leads.

-Skipping this step would be like going on a blind date, falling in love at first sight, but forgetting to ask your date for their name, their email address, and their phone number.
+Skipping this step would be like going on a blind date, falling in love at first sight, but forgetting to ask your date for their name, email address, and phone number.

 To convert visitors into leads, you’ll need to create forms, embed those forms onto landing pages, and drive visitors to those landing pages using calls to action.

-Now one big point that a lot of colo firms miss: The amount of information you can ask for on a landing page is directly promotional to the perceived value of that offer.
+Now one big point that many colo firms miss: The amount of information you can ask for on a landing page is directly promotional to the perceived value of that offer.

-And a free 30-minute one-on-one consultation has higher perceived value than a 30 page eBook.
+A 30-minute one-on-one consultation has higher perceived value than a 30-page eBook.

 As a result, you can “charge” more by asking for more information.